Birthplace & Historical Archive of Multicapitalism & Context-Based Accounting

 Time to declare a Planetary Accounting Emergency!

-As if the Planetary Climate and Coronavirus emergencies were not enough, now comes a Planetary Accounting Emergency, a chronic and widespread failure of general accounting methods to address the 21st-century needs of business and society in the following ways:
+As if the Planetary Climate and Coronavirus emergencies were not enough, now comes a Planetary Accounting Emergency, a chronic and widespread failure of performance accounting methods to address the 21st-century needs of business and society in the following ways:

 Mainstream accounting systems, that is, neither assess nor report the sustainability performance of human activities in authentic triple bottom line terms, and yet that is exactly what they must do in order for us to have any chance of achieving sustainability in the conduct of human affairs.
-Our security depends on it.

 What we desperately need now, therefore, is a new breed of accounting tools that can help us better assess our own performance in today’s terms.
 And for that, there can be no better solution than context-based triple bottom line methods, such as the MultiCapital Scorecard, all of which are free and open-source.
 But will we use them?